kejadlen/git-together/README.md

 set appropriately.
 This is all done by `git-together` so you don't have to think about it.

-TODO: Interaction with other aliases, scripts
+TODO: Interaction with other aliases, scripts, hub, etc.